Implied Consent Laws

 It is also important to note that if you are pulled over, and the officer requires you to take a breath test or undergo another chemical test, you do not have a legal right to speak with a lawyer while you are being detained, and you are not entitled to the presence of legal counsel before providing a roadside breath sample.
 However, if the officer subsequently arrests you, he is required to inform you of your legal right to speak with a lawyer.
 The officer must also provide you with a reasonable opportunity to do so.

 If you believe your rights were violated during a traffic stop, you need legal representation in your case.
-The lawyers at Alberta Impaired Driving Defence can discuss the facts and circumstances of your case with you and may be able to represent you during court proceedings.
-To schedule a free consultation and case evaluation with an Alberta impaired driving defence lawyer, please call us today at (403) 457-4415 or contact us online.
+The lawyers at AIDD can discuss the facts and circumstances of your case with you and may be able to represent you during court proceedings.
+To schedule a free consultation and case evaluation with an AIDD lawyer, please call us today at (403) 457-4415 or contact us online.